lucabiasotto/ReP_AL-3D-Lawn-Mower/README.md

 This project adds some customization to ReP_AL-3D-Lawn-Mower:
 - converted .ino files to class c ++, the project is more organized when there are many files and avoid spaghetti code
 - the arduino nano is no longer needed for read volts, amp and raining
-- rename varible, methods ecc using glbal code convention (e.g. uppercase constants, camel methods etc), the code is more readable
+- rename varible, methods ecc using global code convention (e.g. uppercase constants, camel methods etc), the code is more readable
 - code refactoring, removed consecutive if with opposite logics, used `else` instead :)
-- use char or byte whenever possible to save memory consumption
+- use char or byte or consts whenever possible to reduce memory consumption
 - removed management via EEPROM, setup is hardcoded.
 I extend the life of my Arduino :)
 - add italian translations, you can choose language in `translations.h` file
-- fix DFRobot_QMC5883 library, in the original version the method readRegister16 could loop the robot!!
+- use MPU6050 for calculcate pitch,roll,yaw (cheaper than QMC5883L)
 - Add motors pinMode inizialization
 - removed schedules to replace them with time slots in which the robot can work [WIP not ready yet]
+- menu is now more user friendly and menu cose is easy to customize

 ## Project Folders